D-Joseph/D-Joseph/README.md

 - Product Management Intern at Interac
 - Product Management Intern at MLSE

-🌐 To learn more about me, check out my website at danielrjoseph.ca!
+🌐 To learn more about me, check out my website at www.danielrjoseph.ca!